 Everyone likes to be acknowledged, and on a job site, it is even more important to let people know that they have done their job well, even if not perfectly.
 By this, I mean, you’re not looking to catch people out while completing a safety observation.
 All you are trying to do is make a safer work environment.
 So when someone does something right, tell them.

-I hope this helps with your future safety observation.
+I hope this helps to improving your Workplace Safety Observations and for your future safety observations.